Verify Environment Group Check

 32 - "{{ px_envs_check }}"

-Note, furthermore, that the variables linux_resources
+Note, furthermore, that the variables linux_resources and win_resources that

 are used to configure the environment check are part of respectively the Linux role